 7. Choose hoop size, same as was used for splitting or larger

-10 - Choose file format (arrow 1 in Picture No. 8) and make sure that option "Center in hoop" is switched ON (arrow 2).
-Confirm your selection by clicking OK button.
+10 - Choose the file format (arrow 1 in Picture No. 8) and make sure that the option "Center in hoop" is switched ON (arrow 2).
+Confirm your selection by clicking the OK button.

 8. Specify file format depending on embroidery machine type